SrGrace/Contextual-Compression/README.md

         ```
     - `Stringing compressors and document transformers together - DocumentCompressorPipeline`

         Using the DocumentCompressorPipeline we can also easily combine multiple compressors in sequence.
-Along with compressors we can add BaseDocumentTransformers to our pipeline, which don’t perform any contextual compression but simply perform some transformation on a set of documents.
-For example TextSplitters can be used as document transformers to split documents into smaller pieces, and the EmbeddingsRedundantFilter can be used to filter out redundant documents based on embedding similarity between documents.
+Along with compressors, we can add BaseDocumentTransformers to our pipeline, which don’t perform any contextual compression but simply perform some transformation on a set of documents.
+For example, TextSplitters can be used as document transformers to split documents into smaller pieces, and the EmbeddingsRedundantFilter can be used to filter out redundant documents based on embedding similarity between documents.

         - splitter (create small chunks)
         - redundant filter (remove similar docs — embedded)